 - Coolers are not allowed in the gorge.

-- Pool floats are not allowed in the plunge pool.
+- Pool floats are not allowed in the plunge pool at the base of the waterfall.

 The gorge area of the park is a natural feature unaltered by man, as is most of the park.
 While very beautiful, this is a rugged area and there are inherent hazards.